DFKI-NLP/DTForumSummary/README.md

 ## Licence and Usage

-This data is distributed only by DFKI and only to researchers on personal request.
+This data is distributed only by DFKI only to researchers on personal request.
-It is prohibited to modify, reproduce, duplicate or publish the data.
+It is prohibited to redistribute, publish, modify or duplicate the data.

 Please contact aleksandra.gabryszak@dfki.de if you are intrested in the data.